Online Joint Assortment-Inventory Optimization under MNL Choices: Incorporating Approximate Static Optimization Oracles

-Then we can extend \Cref{eq: ucb-chain} and upper bound the single-cycle regret of the approximate solution $\hat \U_{\ell}$ in epoch $\ell$, in terms of both the profit estimation error and the optimization error. \begin{restatable}{lemma}{ucboforacle} For each epoch $\ell \notin \setexp$ such that the event $\event_{\ell - 1}$ is true, the approximate solution $\hat\U_{\ell}$ obtained by an $\epsilon$-$\delta$ oracle satisfies the following inequality with a probability of at least $1-\delta$:
+Then we can extend \Cref{eq: ucb-chain} and upper bound the single-cycle regret of the approximate solution $\hat \U_{t}$ in cycle $t$, in terms of both the profit estimation error and the optimization error. \begin{restatable}{lemma}{ucboforacle} For each cycle $t \notin \setexp$ such that the event $\event_{t}$ is true, the approximate solution $\hat\U_{t}$ obtained by an $\epsilon$-$\delta$ oracle satisfies the following inequality with a probability of at least $1-\delta$:

 \end{restatable}

 In the following theorem, we extend the analyses in \Cref{subsec-upperbound} to upper bound the regret of Algorithm~\ref{alg-main} based on an $\epsilon$-$\delta$ oracle.

 \begin{restatable}{theorem}{regretworacle} Consider the policy $\pi_{\epsilon, \delta}$ generated by Algorithm~\ref{alg-main} based on an $\epsilon$-$\delta$ oracle.
 For any instance stated in \Cref{thm-main}, the total regret of policy $\pi_{\epsilon, \delta}$ over $T$ inventory cycles satisfies